-Cherie Logan is a family life mentor, author, public speaker, homeschooling coach, doula, childbirth educator, nursing coach, genealogist specializing in American research, grief and trauma management coach, an expert on personal and family communication, and a Founding Member of the Family Life Coaching Group, Mentoring Families, Happily Home Taught, Mother-Led New Beginnings, and Becoming Crystal Clear Communications.
+Cherie Logan is a family life mentor, author, public speaker, homeschooling coach, doula, childbirth educator, nursing coach, genealogist specializing in American research, grief and trauma management coach, an expert on personal and family communication, and a Founding Member of the Family Life Coaching Group, Mentoring Families, Happily Home Taught, Mother-Led New Beginnings, Cords of Light, Grandparents and Getaways, and Becoming Crystal Clear Communications.
 She is a contributing author to The Noble Child, Family Life Wisdom, and to Valerie Steimle’s Home Is Where The Learning Is: Homeschool Lifestyles from Homeschool Moms.

 In 1986, Cherie started mentoring people in the art of family communication and became a Life Coach specializing in the Family, in healing from trauma, and insetting and accomplishing personal goals.
 In the mid-90’s she developed Becoming Crystal Clear Communication classes to help people understand how their family communicates and the learning styles of their children.
 Her emphasis is in helping to good people grow into becoming great families and in mentoring healthy individuals and families to improve their lives and relationships.

 In 1988, Cherie started writing articles to help women understand, enjoy and improve in their roles as wives, mothers, and in homeschooling their children.
 She has been featured in books by authors specializing in homeschooling, raising children, and personal and spiritual development.
 She has written books about family life, homeschooling, brain language style communication skills, as well as a couple of novels for young adults.